viamrobotics/docs/docs/tutorials/projects/bedtime-songs-bot.md

 To view your webcam's image stream, navigate to the **Control** tab of your machine's page on [the Viam app](https://app.viam.com).
 Click on the dropdown menu labeled **camera** and toggle the feed on.
-If you want to test your webcam's image capture, you can click on **Export Screenshot** to capture an image, as shown below:
+If you want to test your webcam's image capture, you can click on **Export screenshot** to capture an image, as shown below:

 {{<imgproc src="../../tutorials/bedtime-songs-bot/export-screenshot.png" resize="400x" declaredimensions=true alt="The image stream of a Macbook webcam in the Viam app control tab.
 A small wooden toy is shown on the screen." >}}